 The Topo Designs Mountain Briefcase challenges the limits of what a messenger bag can be.
 It keeps pace with this evolving category of personal bags by adding backpack straps and briefcase handles.
-Instead of trying to make the side strap system more comfortable with a cross-body strap in traditional messenger fashion, deploy the backpack straps and ride in comfort.
+Instead of trying to make the side strap system more comfortable with a cross-body strap in traditional messenger fashion, you can deploy the backpack straps and ride in comfort.
 The bag is suited to many uses, from your daily commute to light hiking.
-It is durable and well organized for all kinds of adventures, both urban and mountain town, many modes of travel, over many miles of terrain, so it's no wonder that it sailed to the top of the pack and grabbed our coveted Editors' Choice award.
+It is durable and well organized for all kinds of adventures, both urban and mountain town, many modes of travel, and over many miles of terrain, so it's no wonder that it sailed to the top of the pack and grabbed our coveted Editors' Choice award.

 Cons: Not weatherproof, less classic messenger design